NelisW/my3D-Trium/building/Trium-build.md

 - Ensure that all three towers seat perfectly in the Top and Bottom Plates.
 The geometrical accuracy of the printer frame critically depends on this step.
 Any gap will result in a distortion in the designed geometry.
 This distortion will later lead to errors in the print geometry.
 The geometrical integrity of a delta printer is key to a good print - take special care in this regard.
 - Now finally tighten all the M6 screws in the Top and Bottom Plates securely.
 Hereafter the frame should be stiff and strong.

 If you forgot to plug in the tower stepper motor cables before assembly, you have to open the Top Plate at each tower slightly to plug in the cable.
 This is easier that I thought at first, considering how I had to hammer the Top Plate into position.
 Loosen all six screws in the Top Plate.
-Turn the printer top-side-up and use the mallet (or wood and hamer) to  carefully lift the Top Plate.
-Bt very careful that you do not damage the end-stop boards!!
+Turn the printer top-side-up and use the mallet (or wood and hammer) to  carefully lift the Top Plate.
+Bt very careful that you do not damage the endstop boards!!
 You only have to lift to find clearance to fit the cable's white connector.
 Afterwards carefully push the Top Plate into position again.
 The second time it is a lot easier to find proper seating.
 Tighten all the screws again.

 <img src="images/towers09.jpg" width="400">